 Families must sign a declaration form at initial certification and each annual recertification identifying all assets that have been disposed of for less than fair market value or declaring that no assets have been disposed of for less than fair market value.
-The PHACOC -may verify the value of the assets disposed of if other information available to the PHACOC -does not appear to agree with the information reported by the family.
+COC may verify the value of the assets disposed of if other information available to COC does not appear to agree with the information reported by the family.